-Absence status epilepticus, sometimes considered a type of nonconvulsive status epilepticus, can be characterized by confusion, psychomotor retardation, and abnormal behavior (impulsivity, agitation, or aggression) (Drislane 2000; 58).
-These symptoms may start or end with a generalized convulsion (Drislane 2000).
+Absence status epilepticus, sometimes considered a type of nonconvulsive status epilepticus, can be characterized by confusion, psychomotor retardation, and abnormal behavior (impulsivity, agitation, or aggression) (21; 69).
+These symptoms may start or end with a generalized convulsion (21).
 Absence status epilepticus is predominantly seen in ambulatory patients and the presentation and management is unique from other forms of nonconvulsive status epilepticus.
-Absence status is thus discussed in detail in a separate dedicated report.
+Absence status is, thus, discussed in detail in a separate dedicated report.

 Focal status epilepticus with impaired awareness is often reported as an “epileptic twilight state” with impaired responsiveness or confusion and bizarre behavior.
-Patients may also have automatisms (oral or manual) (Drislane 2000).
-Focal status epilepticus with intact awareness symptoms reflect the function associated with the ictal focus; common manifestations may include fear, mood changes, autonomic fluctuations, aversive eye movements, prolonged paralysis, or disturbed spatial perception simulating transient ischemic attacks (21; 69).
+Patients may also have automatisms (oral or manual) (21).
+Focal status epilepticus with intact awareness symptoms reflects the function associated with the ictal focus; common manifestations may include fear, mood changes, autonomic fluctuations, aversive eye movements, prolonged paralysis, or disturbed spatial perception simulating transient ischemic attacks (21; 69).
 Additional focal neurologic deficits have been reported, including aphasia, prosoposagnosia, catatonia, and catalepsy (03; 30; 57; 58).

 EEG patterns associated with nonconvulsive seizure and nonconvulsive status epilepticus can be subtle, and in the last 2 decades several attempts have been made to establish diagnostic criteria.
-Based on previous criteria, an expert panel at the 4th London Innsbruck Colloquium on Acute Seizures in Salzburg, Austria proposed the working criteria for nonconvulsive status epilepticus in 2013 (03); the criteria were later refined in 2015 (Table 1) (Leitinger et al 2016).
-The modified criteria also used the standardized terminology established by the American Clinical Neurophysiology Society (26).
-However, in the setting of status epilepticus, these patterns may fall in the ictal-interictal continuum category, making a diagnosis of nonconvulsive status epilepticus even more difficult (09).
+Based on previous criteria, an expert panel at the 4th London Innsbruck Colloquium on Acute Seizures in Salzburg, Austria proposed the working criteria for nonconvulsive status epilepticus in 2013 (04); the criteria were later refined in 2015 (Table 1) (44).
+The modified criteria also used the standardized terminology established by the American Clinical Neurophysiology Society (33).
+However, in the setting of status epilepticus, these patterns may fall in the ictal-interictal continuum category, making a diagnosis of nonconvulsive status epilepticus even more difficult (12).
 Because of this uncertainty, a trial of benzodiazepines or rapid acting intravenous nonbenzodiazepine antiseizure medication during EEG recording can be helpful.
-The test is considered diagnostic for nonconvulsive status epilepticus only if there is resolution of the periodic EEG pattern and improvement in mental status; improvement in EEG without a clinical change is considered an indeterminant response (33; 30).
-Clinical improvement might take up to 24 hours in the critically ill patient with nonconvulsive status epilepticus (19).
+The test is considered diagnostic for nonconvulsive status epilepticus only if there is resolution of the periodic EEG pattern and improvement in mental status; improvement in EEG without a clinical change is considered an indeterminant response (40; 37).
+Clinical improvement might take up to 24 hours in the critically ill patient with nonconvulsive status epilepticus (23).

 Neonatal nonconvulsive status epilepticus is a common finding among critically ill neonates.
-Due to its unique clinical and electrophysiologic characteristics, as well as specialized management considerations, neonatal status epilepticus will be discussed in detail in targeted article.
+Due to its unique clinical and electrophysiologic characteristics, as well as specialized management considerations, neonatal status epilepticus will be discussed in detail in a separate dedicated article.

 EEG data.
 EEG changes fulfilling the criteria must be continuously present for 10 or more seconds.
 Criteria are not applicable to physiological graphoelements.